AndreasChristensen89/resto-booking-system/README.md

         * ![Booking Details declined large](/static/images/readme-pictures/booking-details-declined-large.JPG)
         * ![Booking Details declined mobile](/static/images/readme-pictures/booking-details-declined-mobile.JPG)

-* __Detele booking page__:
+* __Delete booking page__:
     * The header says "Delete booking".
-Underneath is a paragraph that says "Are you sure you want to delete the reservation?".
+Underneath is a paragraph that says, "Are you sure you want to delete the reservation?".
 Underneath are the details of the booking: Name, Date, Time, and guests.
 Underneath are two buttons: red button "Delete" and blue button "return".
 There is no like on the other pages which signifies that it is a serious action that is permanent.
 The design is narrow and does not change on mobile.
 If booking is closer than two hours away (booking property latest_cancellation) the page will display "Time limit exceeded.
 Cancellation is unfortunately no longer possible.
 Please get in contact with the restaurant if further information is needed".

         * ![Delete booking page](/static/images/readme-pictures/cancel-booking-mobile.JPG)

 * __Update comment page__:
     * Simple design.
-Header says "Update booking", underneath is a big comment field.
+Header says, "Update booking", underneath is a big comment field.
 Underneath is a blue button "Update".
 Next to the button is a link to return to the "Upcoming bookings" page "return".
         * ![Update comment page large](/static/images/readme-pictures/edit-comment-large.JPG)
         * ![Update comment page mobile](/static/images/readme-pictures/edit-comment-mobile.JPG)